 Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

-The Nuʻuanu Trail on Oʻahu is a relatively short, 2.8-mile (4.5 km) day hike off the Judd Trail in Nuʻuanu Valley that is most often seen as a connector trail within the larger Tantalus Trail network, which extends from Makiki Valley to the Koʻolau Summit atop Puʻu Kōnāhuanui.
+The Nuʻuanu Trail on Oʻahu is a relatively short but steep 2.5-mile (4.0 km) day hike off the Judd Trail in Nuʻuanu Valley that is most often seen as a connector trail within the larger Tantalus Trail network, which extends from Makiki Valley to the Koʻolau Summit atop Puʻu Kōnāhuanui.

-That said, the Nuʻuanu Trail can most similarly be compared with the ʻAihualama Trail, located on the Mānoa Valley side of the mountain, as these two trails are seldom hiked on their own.
+That said, the Nuʻuanu Trail can most similarly be compared with the ʻAihualama Trail, located on the Mānoa Valley side of the mountain.

 By this, I mean that just as the ʻAihualama Trail can be used to create a loop with Puʻu Kōnāhuanui and the Mānoa Middle Ridge Trail, the Nuʻuanu Trail is also a preferred route to create a loop with the Lulumahu Ridge Trail and Puʻu Kōnāhuanui.

-All this to say, I personally think that the Nuʻuanu Trail makes for a great standalone day hike, which is something that I would not say about the ʻAihualama Trail.
+Furthermore, I personally think that the Nuʻuanu Trail makes for a great standalone day hike, which is something that I typically would not say about the ʻAihualama Trail.

 Nuʻuanu Trailhead Parking